BhagirathHegde/EVA4-S15/README.md

 :heavy_exclamation_mark: So then, just when I thought everything is in place and now my life will be simpler.......
 - I started training for depth images first as you can see by the outputs in the .ipynb
 - It ran perfectly for 3 epochs and also gave me good results
-- But as soon as I started running the 4th epoch, the disk space in colab starting running out of memory and after a lot of training,     it crashed and the epoch just stopped in between
+- But as soon as I started running the 4th epoch, the disk space in colab starting running out of memory and after a lot of training,     it crashed and the epoch just stopped in between :eyes:
 - I was clueless as to why this was happening as this never happened before
-- Then I used **timeit** to check which part of my code in tarining is taking too long
+- Then I used **timeit** to check which part of my code in tarining is taking too long :hourglass_flowing_sand:
 - After a few trial and errors, I realised this was happening due to the weights being saved every few seconds - this was loading the     colab disk and crashing as soon as the disk was full
 - I then changed the condition in train() and edited it to save lesser number of times
 ```